ashinw/house-prj-pub/lower-level/section-I-requirements.md

 * Three downlights installed outside which light up the verandah
 * Steps leading up to the door
 * The electricity box (with smart meter) is outside the front door
-* A sklight and an old flurecent cicular tube light installed in the north part of the hallway
+* A sky-light and an old flurecent cicular tube light installed in the north part of the hallway
-* A ducted heating INLET
+* A ducted heating **INLET**
 * Carpeting across all hall ways